Alberto367/Election_Analysis/README.md

 ## Election-Audit Summary
 1. This script can be modified to to include UDFs (User-Defined Functions) so other users can referance our code with ease and apply it to other election audits.

-2. We could also have better modularity by sperating our functions to make it more readable and reuse friendly, such as sperating the code for counties and the code for candidates.
-This will make it easiler to reuse certain aspect of our code in other elections.
+2. We could also have better modularity by sperating our functions to make it more readable and reuse friendly, such as seperating the code for counties and the code for candidates.
+This will make it easier to reuse certain aspects of our code in other elections.